 There’s also a bit more refinement in the sound as well – the whirring of Gypsy Danger as it raises its arms in the first kaiju fight has as a more mechanical sound to it that isn’t quite as obvious on the PS4 Pro.

 For first time console-buyers or gamers wanting to upgrade from the PS4, the PS4 Pro is a solid choice.
+Do note that the PlayStation 5 is on the horizon, however, so spending a significant amount of money on a PS4 Pro upgrade now might be unwise.

 However, if you’re looking for a way to integrate 4K and HDR into your home cinema setup, the PS4 Pro isn’t the best way.